GlacierProtocol/glacierprotocol.github.io/_docs/before-you-start/overview.md

 from the manufacturer.
 For example, [the Lenovo Service Engine rootkit](https://thehackernews.com/2015/08/lenovo-rootkit-malware.html) or [the Dell W32.Spybot worm](https://www.theregister.co.uk/2010/07/23/dell_malware_update/).

-The way to defeat these attacks is to detect them before we actually use the flawed data.
-We can detect such an attack by replicating the entire data generation process on two sets of eternally quarantined hardware, from different manufacturers.
-If the process generates identical data on both sets of hardware, we can be highly confident the data is not flawed because it would have to be an identical attack present on both sets of hardware, factory-new from different manufacturers.
-This is exceptionally unlikely.
+These attacks are defeated by detecting them before the flawed data is used.
+This is done by replicating the entire data generation process on two sets of eternally quarantined hardware from different manufacturers.
+If the process generates identical data on both sets of hardware, it is exceptionally unlikely that the data is flawed.
+Identical attacks would have to be present on both sets of hardware, both of which are factory-new and both of which are from different manufacturers.

 ## Bitcoin Core and GlacierScript